easonhan007/lazyman/README.md

 The philosophy of lazyman is 'do less, gain more'.

-Now lazyman only tested in windows, other platformes are going to be tested soon.
+Now lazyman only tested in windows with Ruby193, other platformes are going to be tested soon.

 Install lazyman
 ---------------